heyqule/erm_marspeople/README.md

 They are weak against Acid/Poison (Max 85 resist).

 Credit:
+Code files license under GNU LGPLv3

-All graphics and sounds are properties of SNK.
+All graphics and sounds in this mod are properties of SNK, metal slug series.
+They are used for experimental purposes.

 Discord:  [https://discord.gg/BwWXygyEyQ](https://discord.gg/BwWXygyEyQ)

 ### Requirement
-* Enemy Race Manager >= 1.9
+* Enemy Race Manager >= 1.11
 * Factorio Standard Library >= 1.4.6
 * Factorio Base >= 1.1